rackerlabs/rackspace-how-to/content/dedicated-hosting/dedicated-hosting-faq.md

 Permissions enable you to determine the amount of access that your users have in the [MyRackspace portal](https://login.rackspace.com).
-Our Support Teams review these permissions to help determine user access when responding to support requests.
+Our Support teams review these permissions to help determine user access when responding to support requests.

 #### How do I manage permissions?